miscato08/pygame-pixelart-game/README.md

 ### Main
 * The main.py file is the only file which runs code.
 Here I descriptivly created everything
 * If runned correctly a Pygame window will opens, where you can move the character using W, A, S, D

+### Object Directory
+* I created some objects, which you can integrate into the script, to make the game more fun
+* If you want you can change the landscape if the character touches the chest or make more using the knife...